-Using a traditional ETL tool.
-You might use a third-party ETL tool to move the data.
-ETL tools are designed to extract, transform, and load the data efficiently.
+Using a traditional tool.
+You might use a third-party tool to move the data.
+These tools are designed to extract, transform, and load the data efficiently.
 These tools are built to load data from numerous sources into a variety of targets, and they are designed to process large volumes of data.
-However, not all ETL tools are built equally.
+However, not all tools are built equally.
 Many require the data to be moved in batches and are designed primarily for relational databases, whereas numerous data sources these days are unstructured.
 In addition, they often have very strict rules and expectations about the data, forcing you to reprocess all your data if something changes in the schema, source, or target.

-Using a modern ETL tool.
-Modern ETL tools, like Alooma, can process data in real time rather than in batches.
+Using a modern tool.
+Modern tools, like Alooma, can process data in real time rather than in batches.
 They are flexible enough to handle a range of sources and targets, and the mappings can be modified on the fly to accommodate changes to your company’s needs.
 Additionally, they can scale up or down depending on changing throughput.

 The Alooma solution